 Because the imprisoned don’t have access to lawyers post-conviction, women are rarely able to meaningfully address the complex issues of domestic violence, abuse, and trauma that so often lead them to prison, and that should be raised during these legal proceedings.

-“There are far more incarcerated women in need of legal help than our Project will be able to represent,” said Katherine Mattes, who directs the Criminal Justice Clinic.
+“There are far more incarcerated women in need of legal help than our Project will be able to represent,” said Mattes.
 “This award will extend the reach of the WPP, providing training and resources to the women who are forced to represent themselves.”

 ACTL President Douglas R. Young said that the organization’s mission of providing access to justice nowhere has been more deserving of support than in the cases of women who have been jailed for defending against an abusive partner.